Call Us

 Wednesday Carers Cafe at Clarence House

 A friendly midweek Carers Café at Clarence House every Wednesday from 10:00 – 12:00 to relax, try something new, and enjoy good company with the Leicester Carers Support Service.
-This week we will be attending a session on how to use the NHS App.
+This week we plan on going on a relaxing stroll through Abbey Park.

 10:00 am - 12:00 pm